Prakash-7382012092/scalerreview/README.md

 bank account details he took
 He Himself kept an auto-debit and started looting much more

-1.He not gave me Scaler recipt
+1.He not gave me Scaler recipt.
 2.he not even asked what Course you Want
 3.he given course confirmation email without mentiong Course and it's Timings 4.he said in dashboard many facilites are there and he not even Explaining Dashboard